Three charged after bodies found in search for tourists who disappeared in Mexico

 Australian brothers Jake and Callum Robinson and their American friend Carter Rhoad disappeared nearly a week ago

-Investigators have charged three people in connection with the disappearance of two Australian and one American tourists in Mexico.
+Investigators have charged three people in connection with the disappearance of two Australian and one American tourists in Mexico — who officials now believe were likely killed in a robbery-turned-shooting.

+Local authorities now believe that the three men were approached by a group who tried to carjack the tourists’ white pick-up truck.
+When they refused, the encounter turned deadly, officials said.

+“When they tried to get the vehicles, the victims opposed the robbery.
+The robbers were armed with a firearm and then apparently shot the victims,” said Baja California Attorney General Maria Elena Andrade Ramirez.

 The three Mexican citizens were charged with a crime equivalent to kidnapping on Friday after being questioned and arrested by local authorities, the Associated Press reported.
 It not immediately clear whether the three could face additional charges.